mayasrikanth/CS-236G-Project/README.md

 For the initial milestone, I downloaded off-the-shelf models (GPT-J, GLIDE) on a GCP instance and issued various prompts to them, so there are no specific scripts in this repository that are required to replicate the Milestone 1 results.
 The instructions below describe how I generated results in the writeup:

-**Instructions for Replicating Milestone 1 Zero-shot Baseline Results and Milestone 2 Results:**
+**Instructions for Replicating Milestone 1 Zero-shot Baseline Results, Milestone 2 Results, Final Results:**

 (1) (Milestone 1) **Generating prompts:** to generate the prompts, I used EleutherAI's 6-billion parameter GPT-J model, trained on a cross entropy loss objective to maximize the likelihood of predicting the correct next token.
 I used their [playground site](https://6b.eleuther.ai/) to generate the prompts discussed in my writeup.
 I also supplied my own prompts to inspire creative outputs from GPT-J. All prompts used for the baseline analysis are included in this repo in the file prompts-initial-dataset.txt.
 For next steps, I've started a colab notebook (in progress) for generating story prompts with a GPT model.